fiinix/fiinix.github.io/_posts/2014/july/2014-07-27-my-stunning-five-and-a-half-inches.md

 layout: post
 title: "My Stunning 5 and a Half Inches"
 date: 2014-07-27 T 14:30 UTC
-tags : [The Abominable Weekly Update, LG G3, Smartphone]
+tags : ["The Abominable Weekly Update", "LG G3", Wearables]
-category: personal
+category: Technology
 excerpt: In which I give in to O2's constant pestering and renew my contract with them and get a new phone.
 ---
 This week I got new phone.